pichim/PM2_PES_Board_Example/docs/markdown/ir_sensor.md

 **Notes:**
 - Keep in mind that the signal is mapped to a range of 0 to 1.
 Consequently, the reading is multiplied by 3.3, representing the maximum range of the sensor, and then by 1000 to convert the signal from volts to millivolts.

-- To obtain printouts on the serial monitor, insert the command:
+- To continuously receive printouts on the serial monitor, incorporate the command within a while loop, ensuring constant output regardless of the main task execution:

 ```
 printf("IR distance mV: %f \n", ir_distance_mV);
 ```

-- In order to return these initial values without having to start the program again, reset all values, which will be done after pressing the **USER** button.
+- To reset the variables to initial values without restarting the program, add command in the else statement, triggered by pressing the **USER** button while program is running.

 ```
-led1 = 0;
 ir_distance_mV = 0.0f;
-ir_distance_cm = 0.0f;
 ```

 - Once the above commands are written, the next step is to compile and run the application.